maths/moodle-qtype_stack/doc/en/Authoring/Numerical_input.md

 `mindp(n)`: requires the student to type in `n` or more decimal places.

 `maxdp(n)`: requires the student to type in at most `n` decimal places.

+## TODO

+1. add in support for checking number bases.